zonca/openstack_unshelver_webapp/README.md

 - `/control` surface gated by a shared token that exposes manual start/stop actions
 - Idle detection via Caddy access logs with auto-shelve when no traffic hits the GPU
 - JSONL event logging on disk plus mirroring to an OpenStack Swift container
+- Dual-host routing so one hostname always shows the launcher while a second hostname proxies the GPU chat UI and falls back gracefully when the VM sleeps

 ## Configuration
 Create a configuration file following [`config.example.yaml`](config.example.yaml) and